Year 5 – Mr Lopez

 Attitude determines how well you do it.

-In English we will be reading a variety of books, which link to our Egyptian theme.
+In English we will be reading a variety of books, which link to our topic ‘Behind enemy lines.
 These include:

 In Mathematics we will be focusing on:

-This term we will be learning about Forces – moving on to animals and agriculture.
+This term we will be learning and describing the science of light.

-This year in RE we will be starting our learning journey about Christianity; we are also beginning our studies into Buddhism.
+This year in RE we will be starting our learning journey about Christianity, but also begin to learn about Buddhism.

-Every week children take part in one PE lesson.
-Our PE sessions take place on a Thursday afternoon.
+Every week children take part in two PE lessons.
+Our PE sessions take place on a Monday morning and Thursday afternoon.
 We strongly advise that all children bring both their indoor and outdoor PE kit on a Monday morning and take it home on a Friday for washing.

 The children will be given new spellings the week before the spelling test is due.
 It is important that the children practice their spellings, so they can use them in their writing.